What is GriefWorks?

 - Fluent in Spanish is a plus

-Volunteer facilitators should plan to be there from 6 – 8:30 PM at our Dallas Campus.
+Volunteer facilitators should plan to be there from 6 – 8:30 PM at our Dallas Campus and Fort Worth Campus.
 This includes dinner which is provided free to all volunteers and group participants.
 Volunteer facilitators should be able to commit to attending 2 weeks per month for 6-12 months.